Sabbah Haji: Haji Public School

 Haji Public School was initially set up under the Haji Amina Charity Trust in Doda founded by Mr Nasir Haji.
 It now functions under the Haji Education Foundation, a separate organization set up in 2011 specifically to promote education in the region.
 The Haji Education Foundation trustees are Mohd Saleem Haji, Tasneem Haji and Sabbah Haji.
 The Foundation takes its direction from Mr Nasir Haji.

-Haji updates daily happenings about the school and her village on Tumblr.
-She represents the school outside, on social media and at various conferences.
-She talks about the school online on Twitter, Facebook, Instagram and the school Tumblr with constant updates and stories.
-At CONVERGE 2016, YKA's flagship event, Haji shared her powerful story through a series of photos of breaking barriers and starting change to an audience of over 1500 people.

 Sabbah raises funds through social media sites and invites volunteers to teach at her school that has seen no drop-outs in the past five years.
 The volunteers, who live among the villagers, teach for a period of three months.
 They spend time with students and make their efforts to erase negative impressions of outsiders through their selfless efforts, hard work, and dedication.
 The volunteers are not paid, but they are provided with food and lodging.
 The first long term volunteers were two young men, Felix and Azon, who stayed over three months each.
 Azon subsequently joined Haji Public School as a permanent member and was Deputy Director of School Operations for three years.
 Till December 2016, Haji Public School has had over 62 teaching volunteers from Canada, Singapore, the US, South Africa, France and India.
 Several of them have returned for multiple long-term stints with Haji Public School since they find themselves invested in and attached to the students and the work to be genuinely satisfying.